AlessioGrespi/LLM-Python-Boilerplate/SYSTEM_DOCUMENTATION.md

 ## Conclusion

-This documentation provides a comprehensive guide to using the Ultimate AI Personal Assistant system.
+This documentation provides a comprehensive guide to using the LLM Python Boilerplate system.
 The modular architecture makes it easy to extend with new tools and models while maintaining a consistent interface.

 For additional examples and testing, see the `tests/` directory for comprehensive test cases and demonstrations.